 A History Group formed in 1955 soon reorganized to become the current Worthington Historical Society.
-Other early interest groups that lasted a long period of time included the Worthingtones, a choral group; Genealogy Group, Walkie Talkies, Potted Planters and Jolly Jaunters..
+Other early interest groups that lasted a long period of time included the Worthingtones, a choral group; Genealogy Group, Walkie Talkies, Whiffers, Potted Planters and Jolly Jaunters..
 Interest groups have come and gone over time as new groups have formed to meet the changing interests of the membership.
 Several current groups are over 40 years old.
-The Acquaintance Group has been active for 72 years; Bridge-O-Rama, 62 years; Bowling, 58 years; Whiffers, 53 years; now disbanded; Art Study Group, 48 years and Book Group II, 47 years.
+Acquaintance Group has been active over 70 years; Bridge-O-Rama, and Bowling, over 60 years; Art Study Group and Book Group II, over 50 years.
 In 2014 the Investment Group disbanded.
-In 2018-19 there are 25 active interest groups.
+There are currently over 30 active interest groups with a couple more formulating.
 The interest groups are regarded by many as the “life blood” of the club.

 The current members of Worthington Women’s Club are indebted to the creativity and vision of the club’s founders, leaders and the members who preceded us.
 The foundation of the club is strong.
 The challenge of the future is to continue to move forward with enthusiastic and creative spirit while always maintaining the club’s traditions and core objectives.